SoSC

 Important Dates

-Note: All applications will be reviewed after the application deadline
+All applications will be reviewed after the deadline

 Expenses

-This program is offered at no cost thanks to the generous support from National Grid
+This program is offered at no cost thanks to the generous support of sponsors

 PROGRAM DESCRIPTION